Food Waste Composting

 Husky Football Recycling Outreach

 Football season is an exciting time at Husky Stadium!
-UW Recycling, in cooperation with Intercollegiate Athletics, keeps the stadium and its surrounding parking lots clean and sustainable.
+UW Recycling, in cooperation with Intercollegiate Athletics, keeps the stadium parking lots clean and sustainable.
 The Green Minute and EPA’s Game Day Challenge encourage fans to recycle while we compete with other universities!
-Our stadium composting program provides easy access to compost bins for fans and food vendors.
-If you’re a tailgater, you’ll know us for our Blue Bag Recycling Outreach program where we educate fans in the parking lots about what they can recycle while they party.
-Also, our post-game stadium cleanup remains a vital part of keeping our games green.
+If you’re a tailgater, you’ll know us for our Blue Bag Recycling Outreach program where we educate fans in the parking lots about what they can recycle while they party and hand them blue bags to collect recycling.
+Also, our post-game parking lot cleanup remains a vital part of keeping our games (and campus) green.

 Minimize waste and maximize recycling with MiniMax—the desk-side, self-service waste collection system that’s spreading across the campus.
 It’s a set of bins consisting of a 28-quart recycling bin and a smaller 3-quart mini garbage bin that can hang from the side of the recycling bin.
 MiniMax provides the next step in campus recycling by challenging our traditional notions of waste.
 Much more of our waste is recyclable/compostable than trash these days.
 MiniMax builds awareness around this, promotes personal responsibility for waste generation, and much more!